Archaeological work

 Archaeological desk-based assessments

-From 2010 until 2013 I undertook multiple archaeological desk-based assessments and environmental impact assessments.
+From 2007 until 2010 I was employed at Museum of London Archaeology as a Senior Archaeologist in the Assessments Team, undertaking multiple archaeological desk-based assessments and environmental impact assessments.
+From 2010 until 2013 I continued to undertake desk-based assessments on a freelance basis as required.
 I was responsible for identifying known and potential archaeological assets on development sites and preparing appropriate plans for mitigation for including in planning proposals.
 I also completed the English Heritage (now Historic England) funded Assessment of Archaeological Resources in Aggregate Areas of the Isle of Wight project, and wrote several draft funding proposals, including the ultimately successful Hulk Assemblages project.

 Jon Chandler, Museum of London Archaeology